- Data Type

 Pacific Historic Aerial Imagery from NOAA’s Office for Coastal Management helped identify sedimentation sources in Maui.

 Sea level rise data helped users assess future population and areas most affected by sea level rise.

 Topographic and bathymetric data collected using the Coastal Geospatial Services Contract support multiple partner needs.

 An interactive mapping portal aids the Georgia Coastal Management Program in evaluating offshore projects and proposals, including energy projects.

 Florida Ocean Alliance developed strategies to help strengthen the state’s blue economy.

-OceanReports was used to better track an algal biomass for mariculture that does not require traditional infrastructure and gear.
+OceanReports wind and water current layers were used to better predict seasonal locations of algal biomass for mariculture that does not require traditional infra...

 A community open house helped local constituents understand flood-related impacts and costs as well as how to implement green infrastructure techniques to reduce ...

 The Sea Level Rise and Coastal Flooding Impacts Viewer helped a barrier island community develop an adaptation plan to prepare for and adapt to sea level rise.

 Maryland used the Sea Level Affecting Marshes Model (SLAMM) to identify high-priority conservation areas that allow for wetland migration and future wildlife habi...